 Aluminum | $15 – $20 | $17.50 |

-Pressure-treated wood resists moisture, rot, and insects at an affordable price of $2–$5 per square foot, making it a popular option for those on a budget.
+Pressure-treated wood resists moisture, rot, and insects at a price of $2 to $5 per square foot, making it a popular option for those on a budget.

-Costs for redwood decking range from $5–$35 per square foot, depending on the grade.
-Redwood decking is beautiful and durable but expensive and a non-renewable resource.
+Redwood decking costs range from $5 to $35 per square foot, depending on the grade.
+Redwood is beautiful and durable, but it is also expensive and a non-renewable resource.

-Mahogany decking typically costs $8–$11 per square foot.
-Mahogany decking is lower maintenance than pressure-treated wood and takes on stain well.
+Mahogany decking costs $8–$11 per square foot.
+Mahogany is lower maintenance than pressure-treated wood and takes on stain well.

 Tigerwood decking costs from $7–$15 per square foot and bears a distinctive striped pattern from which it gets its name.